channable/vaultenv/README.md

   --inherit-env            Always merge the parent environment with the secrets
                            file.
 Default: merge environments.
 Can be used to override VAULTENV_INHERIT_ENV.
+  --inherit-env-blacklist COMMA_SEPARATED_NAMES
+                           Comma-separated list of environment variable names to remove from the environment before executing CMD.
+                           Also configurable via VAULTENV_INHERIT_ENV_BLACKLIST.
+                           Has no effect if no-inherit-env is set!
   --retry-base-delay-milliseconds MILLISECONDS
                            Base delay for vault connection retrying.
 Defaults to 40ms.
 Also configurable via